The Irritable Vegan

 Alternatively, you can reduce the sugar to taste or swap it for an equal amount of maple syrup.
 This will alter the overall taste and give that slightly smoky-sweet toffee flavour you get from maple syrup.

 Probably not, but in my opinion, it usually tastes much better.
-This is a deep rich sauce and is closer in flavour to a cross between passata and low salt, low sugar ketchup.
+This recipe creates a deep rich sauce and is closer in flavour to a cross between passata and low salt, low sugar ketchup.

 Which brands of ketchup are low FODMAP?

-If the idea of making your own ketchup does not appeal to you at all then you’ll be pleased to hear there are premade low FODMAP brands available.
+If the idea of making ketchup does not appeal to you then you'll be pleased to hear there are premade low FODMAP brands available.

 Unfortunately, most brands of ketchup you can find in the supermarket such as Heinz, Daddies, HP, Hellmann's, shop's own label and even artisanal, high-end brands are often high FODMAP or simply reluctant to disclose which flavourings and spices are used.